ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 ## 8. Testing and Performance

 Because testing and debugging this program can be a challenge, unit tests are provided to help you.
 Tests for the **TicTacToeBoard**, **UltimateBoard**, and **GameTreeNode** classes are provided in separate files.
+Group the tests first by class, then by trait, and order them alphabetically within these groupings.
 If a test fails, read the comments for that test to help you to find the cause of the error.
 Passing all of these tests will not guarantee that each of these classes is correct, but hopefully they will help you to find any errors you might have.
+Because of the use of random simulations, a test with trait "D: Random Simulation Small Trees" or "E: Random Simulation Large Trees" in **CGameTreeNodeTests** might occasionally fail, even for correct code; however, the probability that this will happen is very small.
+If one of these tests fails, you might run it again a few times to see if the failure disappears.
+If it continues to fail, even occasionally, there is likely an error in the code.

 No tests for the **UserInterface** class are provided.
 Instead, you will need to run the program to see that it is behaving according to the description given in [Section 3.2.
 Behavior of the GUI](#3.2.
 Behavior of the GUI).
 You can play your program against [this program](https://michaelxing.com/UltimateTTT/v3/) by running both programs and letting one program play first and the other second, then mimicking each program's play on the other program's user interface.
 Your program should be able to win fairly consistently against the other program's first two levels.
 To see what your program does when it loses, play against the other program at its highest level.
 The best way to play a game to a draw is to open your program in a second instance of Visual Studio and run the program against itself (just be sure to close one instance of Visual Studio before making any edits).